XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/fairies.md

 @ Visual

-### How do fairy talents work?

-> Activates at the start of battle but activates after the echelon's fairy skll.
-As for it's effects, aside from Fervor (which boosts at 0s, 8s, 16s mark), exactly what it says (i.e. unlimited if no limit was stated).

 ### Can Support Fairy Skills (i.e. Construction) work on Coalition units?

 > <iframe id="reddit-embed" src="https://www.redditmedia.com/r/girlsfrontline/comments/q1rscp/weekly_commanders_lounge_october_05_2021/hg4vntx/?depth=1&amp;showmore=false&amp;embed=true&amp;showmedia=false&amp;theme=dark" sandbox="allow-scripts allow-same-origin allow-popups" style="border: none;" height="199" width="640" scrolling="no"></iframe>